rethab/irritant/README.md

 Searches all tickets in jira that are in the current sprint and in testing, but don't have any comment with the text `test instructions`.

+### Notify Unresolved Tickets
+`sbt "runMain com.irritant.Main notify-unresolved-tickets --git-path=/path/to/git/repo"`

+Searches all tickets in jira that are in the current sprint and unresolved and sends slack messages to the assignees.
+This is meant to be used late in the sprint to remind people to update their tickets.

 ### Your own?
 See `com.irritant.Commands` as a starting point